jlucaspains/sharp-cooking-pages/_pages/documentation.md

 # FAQ
 ## Can I import recipes from websites?
-Not yet.
-This is a feature planned for the near future.
+Yes!
+This feature was introduced in version 1.1.

 ## Can I import recipes from other apps?
 No. This is a feature being considered for a future release.